voximity/OnePlat.DiceNotation/docs/DiceNotationExamples.md

 * **d%+5**: rolls percentile (or d100) dice and adds 5 to result
 * **3d+5**: rolls 3 default(6-sided) dice and adds 5 to result
 * **6d6!**: rolls 6 six-sided dice and performs extra rolls for any max rolls (6) [this is known as exploding or penetration rolls]
-* **4d8!7**: rolls 4 eight-sided dice and performs extra folls for any rolls of 7 or greater.
+* **4d8!7**: rolls 4 eight-sided dice and performs extra rolls for any results of 7 or greater.
 * **4d6k3 + d8 + 5**: rolls 4 six-sided dice and keeps the highest 3 results; then rolls 1 eight-sided die; then adds both results together and adds another 5 modifier

 ### Examples - Math order